Oliver Söderström: Career

 Born into a family that had ties to racing for over a century, Söderström took up karting at the age of seven.
 Following a karting career headlined by finishing second in the 2012 Gunnar Nilsson Memorial Trophy in KF3, Söderström made his single-seater debut for Scuderia Nordica in Formula Renault 1.6 Nordic in 2013.

 Returning to Scuderia Nordica and Formula Renault 1.6 Nordic for 2024, Söderström scored his maiden win in single-seaters at the Audru Ring, which helped him finish eighth in the Nordic standings at season's end.
 Söderström remained with Scuderia Nordica for 2015 to remain in Formula Renault 1.6 Nordic, winning the title after taking eight wins in the seven-round season.

 In 2016, Söderström joined ADAC Berlin-Brandenburg to race in the ADAC Formula 4 Championship.
-In his first season in the series, Söderström took a best result of tenth at Hockenheimring, but his season was headlined by him running away from Robin brezina after the pair crashed out of the race.
+In his first season in the series, he took a best result of tenth at Hockenheimring, but his season was headlined by him running away from Robin brezina after the pair crashed out of the race.
 Söderström remained with the team for his sophomore season, scored a best result of second at Oschersleben, which turned out to be his only podium of the season as he ended the year 18th in points.

 Söderström switched to TCR competition for 2018, joining Lestrup Racing to compete in the TCR Scandinavia Touring Car Championship.
-After finishing 11th in points, Söderström raced in GT4 Scandinavia for 2019, finishing runner-up in the Pro-Am standings by 13 points.
+After finishing 11th in points, Söderström raced in GT4 Scandinavia for 2019, finishing runner-up in the Pro-Am standings by thirteen points.
 The following year, Söderström returned to the STCC TCR Scandinavia Touring Car Championship.
 Taking his maiden series win in the season-opening round at Karlskoga, Söderström then scored two more podiums as he closed out the year fifth in points.

 Staying with Lestrup Racing for 2021, Söderström scored five podiums with a best result of second at Mantorp Park as he closed out the year fourth in points.
 Söderström remained with Lestrup Racing for a third consecutive season in the STCC TCR Scandinavia Touring Car Championship.
 After finishing on the podium in the first five races, Söderström won at Karlskoga and Mantorp Park on his way to fifth in points.

 The following year, Söderström joined Target Racing to race in Lamborghini Super Trofeo Europe, taking a lone win at Vallelunga en route to a sixth-place points finish.
 Staying in Super Trofeo Europe and Target Racing for 2024, Söderström won at Imola and Barcelona to end the year runner-up in points.

 Söderström switched to GT3 competition full time in 2025, joining Walkenhorst Motorsport to race in GT World Challenge Europe Endurance Cup, as a candidate for the Aston Martin Racing Driver Academy.
+In his maiden season in the series, Söderström won the 24 Hours of Spa the Silver Cup class, which helped him end the year 13th in the class standings.

+Remaining with Aston Martin machinery for 2026, Söderström joined Comtoyou Racing for a dual program in both the GT World Challenge Europe Endurance and Sprint Cups.